Lazaran/LazDev/RhinoBeetleTutorial/RhinoBeetleTutorial.md

 ### ModelEngine Compatibility

+I strongly recommend the [Creating a Model](https://git.lumine.io/mythiccraft/model-engine-4/-/wikis/Modeling/Creating-a-Model#hitbox-and-eye-height) guide to learn how to prep a Blockbench model to work with ModelEngine

-There are a few traits of note that **ModelEngine** provides that make it easy to give your custom mob natural Minecraft behaviours.
+There are a few traits of note that **ModelEngine** provides that make it easy to give your custom mob natural Minecraft mechanics.

+___

 ### _Bone Behaviours_